seblhaire/daterangepickerhelper/README.md

 * `$options`: array of options among:
   * main used:
     * `singleDatePicker`: calendar selects one date instead of date range.
 Default: `false`.
     * `showISOWeekNumbers` or `showWeekNumbers`: adds week numbers in calendar.
 If first option is set to `true`, weeks will be in ISO format.
 If second option is `true`, weeks will be shown in US format.
-If none of them is true, them week numbers will not be shown.
+If none of them is true, then week numbers will not be shown.
 Default settings depend on locale.
     * `timePicker`: add dropdowns to select time in addition to dates.
 Default `false`.
     * `timePicker24Hour`: displays hours in format 24.
 Default `true`.
     * `timePickerSeconds`: add seconds to time.
 Default `false`.